zaibazhar/advanceSCSS/SCSS.md

 ## Content block arguments for mixins

-Since version TODO, SCSS has had an implicit mixin argument accessible through the `@content` directive.
+Since version [3.2.0](http://sass-lang.com/docs/yardoc/file.SASS_CHANGELOG.html#320_10_august_2012), SCSS has had an implicit mixin argument accessible through the `@content` directive.
 It allows passing an entire SCSS content block as an argument to the mixin:

 ```scss
 @mixin only-for-mobile {